 This Italian superbike was one of the first serious electric bikes and it was designed by a team of Le Mans and F1 engineers that specialize in rapid prototyping for the big teams.

 The 100kW (136bhp) motor comes with synchronous oil cooling and 143 lb/ft of torque.
-It hits 60mph in 3 seconds and the top speed is 150mph.
-It’s a seriously quick bike then, but it’s not quite the full-bore lunatic that you’ll find elsewhere on this list.
-It also weighs in at 585lb, which is a substantial lump to force through the bends.
+It hits 60 mph in three seconds, and its top speed is 150 mph.
+It’s a seriously quick bike, but it’s not quite the full-bore lunatic that you’ll find elsewhere on this list.
+It also weighs in at 585 lbs, which is a substantial lump to force through the bends.

 Energica EGO key specs